mevansam/openstack-cookbook/README.md

   * Logstash requires the Java JDK to be installed in the system.
 You can download the latest logstash distribution from its [website](http://logstash.net/).
 Untar it to a known location and ensure that the ```[logstash home dir]/bin``` folder is added to the PATH environment variable.

+  * You can also run [RabbitMQ](https://www.rabbitmq.com/download.html) and [MySql](http://dev.mysql.com/downloads/) as local services so you do not need to create a VM to host those services.
+In order to run these services locally you first need to install them into the local host and then make sure the system ```PATH``` variable is updated to include their ```bin``` folders.

   To start Chef-Zero
   ```